Leadership

 Trainees

 Innocent Ndateba is a registered nurse and a PhD candidate at the UBC School of Nursing.
 His research interests include global health, epidemiology, prevention and management of chronic diseases, and organization and delivery of primary care services.
-His current work entails understanding team-based care in primary care.
-He is examining how team-based care impacts health outcomes in people living with multimorbidity in primary care.
+He is examining how team-based primary care impacts health outcomes in people living with multimorbidity.
 He has conducted research in Rwanda, South Africa, and Canada.
 The goal of his research is to generate evidence that can be used in development and implementation of health interventions to improve chronic disease prevention and management for all.